 Ms. Greene attended Saint Mary’s University in Halifax and Laval University in Québec City.
 She holds a Bachelor of Science in Mathematics and a Bachelor of Arts.

 Director General, Corporate Services

-Luc Casault joined the Transportation Safety Board of Canada (TSB) in April 2017 as the Director General, Corporate Services.
+Luc Casault joined the TSB in April 2017 as the Director General, Corporate Services.
 As part of his duties, he has the following titles on behalf of the TSB: Chief Financial Officer, Chief Information Officer and Head of Human Resources.